Schur-Positivity of Short Chords in Matchings: Refinements of the bijection

 \section{Refinements of the bijection}

 In this section, we will utilize the bijection $F$ discussed in Section~\ref{subsec:bijective proof matchings schur positive} to refine Theorem~\ref{thm:matchings schur positive} and find many Schur-positive sets of matchings with respect to the set of short chords.
-Indeed, given a non-negative integer $N$, for every set of short-chord-free matchings $\M_0 \subseteq \bigcup_{k=0}^n \M_{N-2k}(\Short = \emptyset)$, the set
+Indeed, given non-negative integers $N$ and $k$, for every short-chord-free matching $m_0 \in \M_{N-2k}(\Short = \emptyset)$, the set

 is Schur-positive (as we will see later in Corollary~\ref{cor:closed under knuth like is schur positive}).